 Locate structures and pumps where they are convenient to operate and maintain.
 When operated in free drainage mode, water control structures, including any buried in-line control valves, must require no more than 0.2 feet of head to maintain the unrestricted flow rate of the drainage system.

-Ensure the flow velocity in the drainage system does not exceed acceptable velocities prescribed by NRCS CPSs Surface Drain, Main or Lateral (Code 608) and Subsurface Drain (Code 606), as applicable.
+Ensure the flow velocity in the drainage system does not exceed acceptable velocities prescribed by Iowa NRCS CPSs Surface Drain, Main or Lateral (Code 608) and Subsurface Drain (Code 606), as applicable.
 Controlling drain velocities is typically necessary only during the release of drainage water from control structures.

 In cold climates, lower the outlet elevation during winter after drain flow has stopped.
 This will avoid freezing damage to the water control structures.
 Raise the water to the planned elevation when flow resumes.